Variational Image Feature Extraction for the Event Horizon Telescope: Applying to Additional Simulated Image Reconstructions

 \subsection{Disk Image}

 The intrinsic image is a symmetric flat disk with a diameter of $70\,\muas$, which is then convolved with a Gaussian with an FWHM of $10\,\muas$.
-The true image, an example reconstruction, and optimal filter for that reconstruction are shown in the lower left, middle panel, and right panel of \autoref{fig:non_ring_res}.
+The true image, an example reconstruction, and optimal template for that reconstruction are shown in the lower left, middle panel, and right panel of \autoref{fig:non_ring_res}.

-To encode the diameter of the disk we use FWHM of the disk filter:
+To encode the diameter of the disk we use FWHM of the disk template:

-where $r_0$ and $\alpha$ are described in \autoref{eq:disk_filter}.
-We fit the disk filter to the ground truth image to calibrate the diameter definition to the disk's true diameter.
-We found that the optimal filter for the true image had a $d_{\rm filt} \approx 69\,\muas$.
-If we convolved the image by an additional $20\,\muas$ to take into account the finite resolution of the EHT array, we found $d_{\rm filt} \approx 68\,\muas$.
+where $r_0$ and $\alpha$ are described in \autoref{eq:disk_template}.
+We fit the disk template to the ground truth image to calibrate the diameter definition to the disk's true diameter.
+We found that the optimal template for the true image had a $d_{\rm disk} \approx 69\,\muas$.
+If we convolved the image by an additional $20\,\muas$ to take into account the finite resolution of the EHT array, we found $d_{\rm disk} \approx 68\,\muas$.
 This is the value we use as the ground truth diameter in all comparisons below.

 \autoref{fig:disk_marg} displays the results for \VIDA applied to each day.
-Ignoring April 10, which has poor coverage compared to the other days, we find that the results are very consistent between days.
-On April 5, we find the median diameter $d_{\rm filt} = 65.7^{+0.42}_{-0.76}\,\muas$ where the range are the $68\%$ interval about the median.
-Similarly, on April 6th we find $d_{\rm filt} = 65.6^{+0.40}_{-0.47}\,\muas$, and April 11th $d_{\rm filt} = 65.5^{+0.45}_{-0.80}\,\muas$.
-This demonstrates that \VIDA is robust to the slight difference in image reconstructions from different baseline coverages.
+Ignoring the simulated EHT sampling of April 10, which has poor coverage compared to the other days, we find that the results are very consistent between days.
+For the simulated April 5 EHT sampling, we find the median diameter $d_{\rm disk} = 65.7^{+0.42}_{-0.76}\,\muas$ where the range are the $68\%$ interval about the median.
+Similarly, for the simulated EHT sampling of April 6th, we find $d_{\rm disk} = 65.6^{+0.40}_{-0.47}\,\muas$, and for April 11th $d_{\rm disk} = 65.5^{+0.45}_{-0.80}\,\muas$.
+This demonstrates that \VIDA is robust to the slight difference in image reconstructions from different baseline coverage.

-On April 10, however, we had a different result finding a bimodal diameter.
+For the simulated EHT sampling of April 10, we had a different result finding a bimodal diameter.
 Analyzing the reason for this, we found that images with $d_{\rm disk} \approx 60\,\muas$ had a markedly different structure than the rest of the images.
 Given the distinct non-disk structure of the image, it is no surprise that \VIDA struggles at recovering the correct diameter.